USEPA/campdRShinyDataSource/README.md

 # CAMPD R Shiny Data Source
 This repo generates data nightly to supply the CAMPD Data Visualization Galley R Shiny applications.

+The files in R/ folder are run and files generated from the script populate new data in the data/ folder.
+The images/ folder is static.

 ## Applications

 ### Facility Map